 Create DynamoDB Table Locally

-The following example code was using Node.js running on Mac OS. npm version is 6.12.0, node version is v12.13.0.
+The following example code uses Node.js running on macOS with npm version 6.12.0 and Node version v12.13.0.

-Create a DynamoDB table - node.js
+Create a DynamoDB Table with Node.js

 var AWS = require("aws-sdk");